 Candidates can also apply for the 11+ Art, Music and Sports Scholarships.
 Details on how to apply are sent to all registered candidates along with their examination pack in late October.
 In addition to the 10% reduction in termly fees, Music Scholarships include the cost of instrument tuition in a principal instrument and also any instrument on our endangered instrument list, provided that tuition is taken at Tormead.

-Additional scholarships are awarded to current pupils going into Years 6 and 11.
+Additional scholarships are awarded to current pupils going into Years 6.

 Further information about scholarships can be found on our Scholarships and Bursaries page, and in the Art, Music and Scholarships FAQ on this page.